Year Round Staff

 Meet our Directors

 Rabbi Joel Seltzer is originally from Philadelphia, PA and he himself is a home-grown product of Camp Ramah in the Poconos.
 Whether as a camper, a counselor, a Rosh Edah (Division Head), or Rosh Drama (Head of Performing Arts), Rabbi Joel learned countless personal and professional life lessons from his time at camp.
 A graduate of the Jewish Theological Seminary of America, Rabbi Joel served as a rabbi at Temple Emanu-El in Providence, RI for four years before returning to his spiritual home: Camp Ramah.
-Rabbi Joel lives in Philadelphia with his wife Eliana (whom he met at Camp!), and their daughters Ayelet and Talia.
+Rabbi Joel lives in Philadelphia with his wife Eliana (whom he met at Camp!), and their daughters Ayelet, Talia, and Noa.

 You Can Follow Rabbi Joel on twitter at: @joseltzer

-Also, you can read his collection of monthly essays on haaretz.com by clicking here
+Also, you can read his collection of monthly essays on haaretz.com by clicking here.

 Michelle is excited to spend her 21st summer at Camp Ramah in the Poconos!
 Originally from Scranton, Pennsylvania, Michelle relocated to Philadelphia and earned her BA in Jewish Studies and then a Masters in Social Work at Temple University.
 Through her roles as camper, babysitter, Madricha (counselor), Rosh Edah (Division Head), and now her 7th year as the Assistant Director, Michelle has developed a passion for camp and cannot picture her summers spent anywhere else.